flashbots/flashbots-docs/docs/flashbots-auction/searchers/faq.md

 ---
 *Check Flashbots Discord [#release](https://discord.com/invite/7hvTycdNcK) channel for the latest releases.*

 Don't see your question answered?
-Join our dedicated [#🤖searchers](https://discord.com/invite/7hvTycdNcK) channel on Discord!
+Join our dedicated [#🤖searchers](https://discord.com/invite/7hvTycdNcK) channel on Discord and be sure to check out our [Searchers Self Support Group](https://collective.flashbots.net/c/searchers/12)!

 ### What is Flashbots Auction?